PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 8. Checks successful installation:
     * Run PalladioBench from CLI with `--console` to get an OSGi console.
     * Execute `lb` to list installed Plugins.
     * Search for `Initialised Simulation Application`.
-If it is there, and the state is `Starting` every thing is fine.
+If it is there, and the state is `Starting` everything is fine.

 ### Create a Palladio Bench for running in the Docker Container.
-**Requires: the Docker Container will be a Linux system.
+**Requires: The Docker Container will be a Linux system.
 I do not know whether the following approach works with anything other but a Linux systems.**

 1. Get a Linux system, either an actual machine or a VM (i did the latter) and set it up to run a PalladioBench, e.g. by installing a fitting java version.
 2. Install a fresh PalladioBench (https://updatesite.palladio-simulator.com/palladio-bench-product/releases/latest/) and open it.